 “from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.
 ALL Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.”
 (2Tim 3:15-17)

 Satan’s primary objective from the very beginning has been to cause us to doubt God’s Word.
 To this very day he poses the same question: “Did God really say?”
 What makes it much more subtle in our day than it was with Eve in the garden is that he is no longer using the serpent’s mouth to tempt us to doubt God’s Word.
 Instead, he has enlisted an entire army of theologians, pastors, prophets, authors and producers who use their great influence to cause us to doubt God’s Word and depart from the faith.

 The deception is much more subtle in this Postmodern Age than it was in the previous Modern Age.
 The Liberal Modernists denied outright that God ever spoke through the Scriptures.
 They, like the Sadducees of old, also denied the reality of miracles, the existence of angels and the resurrection.
 They even denied the existence of Satan, the Deceiver.
 However, the emerging Postmodernists do not deny the supernatural.
 On the contrary, they often seek after it.
 They tell us that, although the Bible “contains” the word of God, it isn’t itself the Word of God, and therefore we need to shed the shackles of the written Word, allowing the Spirit to lead us.
-Since they do not believe in the inerrancy of Scripture, they cannot tell us that the Holy Spirit is one with His Word and therefore would never lead us contrary to His Word.
+Since they don't believe in the inerrancy of Scripture, they can't tell us that the Holy Spirit is one with His Word and therefore would never lead us contrary to His Word.